 Enhancing Community Investment in Trees.
-This webinar on why it is important to develop a core group of trained volunteers to support the community staff in caring for and advocating for trees.
+This webinar summarizes why it is important to develop a core group of trained volunteers to support the community staff in caring and advocating for trees.
 This webinar was developed by the Community Trees Program.

 Building a Community Volunteer Program.
 This Tree Tool provides a simple outline to assist you in establishing a volunteer program in your community.

 Openlands TreeKeepers®.
 TreeKeepers volunteers can provide valuable support to local governments and extend municipal forestry budgets, especially as suburbs face the devastation of the emerald ash borer.
 The Morton Arboretum partners with Openlands to provide TreeKeepers training and support in the western suburbs.
 LEARN MORE